 Feel empowered to join us at Science on Google+.
 We’re the biggest science community on Google+, with an ever growing membership, currently over 510,000 people, many of them members of the lay public.
 (We also have a Google+ page with an additional 537,000 members, many of whom work in science and technology).
 Tell us about your latest research project, or submit a summary of your latest publication, or simply explain a new or classic study that influences you.
 See some of our favourites at Curator’s Choice, and visit the Social Science stream that I help curate.
 All of these acts of public communication improve science outreach!

-This post was first published on my Google+.
+This post was first published on my Google+ on 24 March 2014.
 I’ve expanded my original argument.